Man suffered for four months with STI that should have been diagnosed within days

 In her report the commissioner recommended that the DHB responsible conduct annual staff performance reviews, consider recruiting more staff and to apologise to Mr A.

-The DHB told the commission that its paper-based system had affected its service to Mr A and that an electronic system would avid processes that were prone to human error.
+The DHB told the commission that its paper-based system had affected its service to Mr A and that an electronic system would avoid processes that were prone to human error.

 However, the DHB noted that other requirements have taken priority, and its limited financial resources may mean that the DHB is unable to progress work on an electronic system in the foreseeable future.